La Duquesa Sugar Mill

 La Duquesa Sugar Mill, founded in 1882 by American machinist Alejandro Bass and F. Von Krosigh, is located in the Distrito Nacional (National District) of the Dominican Republic.

-World Heritage Status

 This site was added to the UNESCO World Heritage Tentative List on April 5, 2002 in the Cultural category.
+Authorities of the Dominican Republic declared in 2004 that the request had been approved by the UNESCO and would be made official in 2005.